Home » The Blog » Dos and Don’ts of Signature File Use

 Quite a few onliners have never heard of a sig-separator, and many feel this traditional sig-separator looks rather silly when interposed into a regular email.
 So the jury is out as to whether sig-separators will ever be able to gain a foothold in regular email and communities that prefer a letter-like style.

-Now to the Do’s:
+Now to the Dos:

-DO make sure that your signature file has the basic info folks need to contact you.
-No need to include your email address – that is automatically noted at the top of every email you send.
+DO ensure your signature file has the essential info folks need to contact you.
+You don’t need to include your email address, which is automatically noted at the top of every email you send.
+You would only want to include your primary email address in your signature file when you use a different or secondary email address to send the email in question.

 DO have signature files that relay a different message based on where and to whom you are emailing.
 For example, if you are marketing on message boards or newsgroups, use a signature file that reflects your new product or the current promotion for that specific audience.

 There you have it!
 The basics you need to use signature files properly.
-First, use these tips to build your own personal library of signature files.
+First, use these tips to build your library of signature files.
 Then, regularly update and work on your signature files.
 There is always something new to say about yourself or your business!